davidchan125/davidchan125/README.md

-### Hi, I'm David and I am currently working as a research assistant at the University of Westminster!
+### Hi, I'm David and I am currently working as a research associate at the University of Westminster!

-The worked as part of a small software development team to develop [SMARTEST](https://smartestknowledge.org/), an online learning tool, at the University of Westminster!
+Recently, I've worked as part of a small software development team to develop [SMARTEST](https://smartestknowledge.org/), an online learning tool and cool project at the University of Westminster!

 <br>